 👉 Your open rates

 Also – your reputation is affected by the number of opens (open rates).
-Another important user behaviour that affects your deliverability is the unsubscribes and especially spam complaints.
-When someone from your subscribers’ ticks your email as ‘spam’, it sends a signal to the Email Marketing Provider (e.g. Gmail) that you might be a spammer.
+Another important user behavior that affects your deliverability is unsubscribes and especially spam complaints.
+When someone from your subscribers ticks your email as ‘spam’, it sends a signal to the Email Marketing Provider (e.g. Gmail) that you might be a spammer.

 👉 Quality of the links in your newsletters

 Another factor affecting your reputation as a sender is the quality of links you include in your emails – if you’re sending newsletters with links to ‘blacklisted’ domains, the Email Service Providers may flag your domain and that may affect your deliverability.
 Also – if you include links shortened by link shorteners (like bit.ly or rebrandly) – this can be potentially a ‘red flag’ for Email Service Providers as a lot of spammers have been using them to try to disguise the links from blacklisted domains.